⚠️ Beware of job scams posing as BGC Recruitment Consultants. Concerned about a scam? Verify your recruiter's identity here.

-Learning a programming language is one of the most powerful ways to future-proof your career.
-Whether you’re aiming for a role in data science, finance, IoT, or web development, choosing the right language can make all the difference.
+Learning a new programming language is one of the most powerful ways to future-proof your career, especially in Hong Kong’s hyper-competitive Tech and Financial markets.
+Whether you’re aiming for a role in data science, quantitative finance, cloud infrastructure, or enterprise web development, choosing the right language can make all the difference in your trajectory.

-Best for: Beginners, Data Science, Machine Learning, Automation
+Best for: Data Science, Machine Learning, Automation, Quantitative Finance

 Difficulty Level: Easy